MarianRoshchupkin/coin-app/README.md

 # Coin app
 Coin is an application that provides banking service.
-It's built on React.js and uses TypeScript for safety, Redux for state management, Web Sockets for updating currencies exchange rate react-router-dom library for routing.
+It's built on React.js and uses TypeScript for safety, Redux for state management, Web Sockets for updating currencies exchange and rate react-router-dom library for routing.

 ![Login](screenshots/login.png)